cchitsiang/awesome-stars/topics.md

 - [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
 Self-hostable.
 Get answers from the web or your docs.
 Build custom agents, schedule automations, do deep research.
 Turn any online or local LLM into your personal, autonomous AI
 - [nocobase/nocobase](https://github.com/nocobase/nocobase) - NocoBase is the most extensible AI-powered no-code/low-code platform for building business applications and enterprise solutions.
 - [Dokploy/dokploy](https://github.com/Dokploy/dokploy) - Open Source Alternative to Vercel, Netlify and Heroku.
+- [unslothai/unsloth](https://github.com/unslothai/unsloth) - Unsloth Studio is a web UI for training and running open models like Qwen, DeepSeek, gpt-oss and Gemma locally.
 - [amalshaji/portr](https://github.com/amalshaji/portr) - Expose local http, tcp or websocket connections to the public internet
 - [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - An elegant home server OS.
 Run OpenClaw, store your files and photos, run a Bitcoin node, and do more with over 300 apps in the Umbrel App Store.
 - [Multiwoven/multiwoven](https://github.com/Multiwoven/multiwoven) - 🔥🔥🔥 Open source Reverse ETL -  alternative to hightouch and census.